suryanavv/BridgeSpace/supabase_setup.md

 Create the following edge functions manually in the Supabase dashboard:

 #### get-ip
 This function retrieves the client's IP address and manages network connections.
+It stores timestamps in Indian Standard Time (IST) format with +05:30 timezone offset.

 1. Go to Edge Functions in the Supabase dashboard
 2. Click "Create a new function"